yghari/yghari/README.md

   <a href="https://dev.to/yghari"><img src="https://img.shields.io/badge/-DEV-0A0A0A?style=flat-square&logo=Dev.to&logoColor=white" alt="DEV.to"></a>
 </p>

-<p align="center">I'm a software engineer with experience in C , Python, Java, and C++.
-In my free time, I enjoy contributing to open source projects and building my own personal projects.</p>
+<p align="center">I'm a Web developer with experience in C , Python, Java, and C++.
+In my free time, I enjoy contributing to open source projects and learn new things .</p>

 ---